artkirillov/harvee-website/_posts/2025-10-18-how-to-interpret-apple-watch-heart-rate-variability.md

 Your heart isn't a metronome, it's more like a jazz drummer, adjusting tempo based on what life throws at it.
 The more flexible it is, the better your autonomic nervous system (ANS) is balancing stress and recovery.

+This variability is actually a sign of health - it shows your body can adapt to different situations.
+When you're relaxed, your heart slows down and speeds up with your breath.
+When you're stressed, it becomes more rigid and predictable.

 ## How Apple Watch Measures HRV

 Your Apple Watch doesn't record HRV 24/7 (sorry, no Matrix-level monitoring yet).